CPNV-ES/NOSQL_Looper_GENJ/readme.md

 # MAW11_Looper_GEJ
 ## Description

-This is a project for the MAW11 course.
-We're supposed to rewrite [this website](https://maw-looper.mycpnv.ch)
+This was a project for the MAW11 course.
+Now for the NOSQL1 course, we were supposed to rewrite [this website](https://maw-looper.mycpnv.ch) and now add NoSQL database.

 ## Getting Started
 ### Prerequisites